 Taking a bath helps also as long as the water isn’t really hot as this is not good for the baby and can raise it’s temperature to much.

-You should be able to sleep better at this time (use my little trick to sleep on your belly if you sleep well this way) except for the heartburn that you may or may not have had in the beginning and also your dreams will be more vivid.
+You should be able to sleep better at this time (use my little trick to sleep on your belly if you sleep well this way) except for the heartburn that you may or may not have had in the beginning.

 Heartburn– For this try laying on your left side or on your stomach with a pillow with your right leg supported so you are kinda on your left side.